Texas A&M University at Galveston: Traditions

 Traditions unique to the Galveston campus include underclassmen students rubbing or placing coins upon the anchor of the TS Texas Clipper in front of the library prior to an exam for good luck.
 To walk beneath the arc of the anchor's chain is reserved as a senior privilege.
 Stepping on "Senior Knoll" is also reserved only for upperclassman.

 Midnight Yell Practice is held on Thursday nights instead of the traditional Friday.
 This allows those attending the game in College Station to have time to make the two-hour drive on Friday.
 A student can subsequently go to a second Midnight Yell in College Station.

 After disappearing in the late '70s, the Texas Maritime Academy band was resurrected in the fall of 2010.
-Under the guidance of Cmdr James Sterling '71 US Navy (retired), who originated the TMA band as a cadet, the newly established band debuted at the 2010 Parent's Day Pass in Review ceremony.
+Under the guidance of Cmdr.
+James Sterling '71 US Navy (retired), who originated the TMA band as a cadet, the newly established band debuted at the 2010 Parent's Day Pass in Review ceremony.
+The TMA band has since been reorganized as the Sea Aggie Band, a student-led organization under the guidance of Cmdr.
+Sterling '71.
+The Sea Aggie Band performs at Midnight Yells, Silver Taps, Muster, and other events around campus and Galveston County.

 Silver Taps is a nighttime bugle tribute paid to Aggies who were enrolled in classes at the time of their death, held at Academic Plaza in the College Station campus.
+It is mirrored in Galveston to honor Sea Aggies who have passed while enrolled, taking place in front of the Bracewell Clock Tower.